Raku-Steering-Council/Papers/nominations/2020/voting-form.md

 Ballots containing more than 5 votes will not be counted.
 Will will reach out to you if time permits to correct or clarify invalid or unreadable ballots.

-Voting is open between midnight on September 6th UTC & midnight on September 20th UTC.

 ## Checklist